 PART ONE: Where are we coming from and where are we going?

-It’s not going to be a short story… (maybe sit down with a cup of tea) but we truly hope it will be helpful in clarifying the current and developing situation.
-This information is mainly considering the UK pet population and is a summary of where we are at in November 2024.
+With the summary done, if you want to know more, please read on… It’s not going to be a short story… (maybe sit down with a cup of tea!) but we hope it will give a clear and full explanation of the challenges faced in this topic.
+This information is mainly considering the UK pet population and is a summary of where we are at in March 2025.

 Where have we come from?: “Evidence based medicine” and “Do Least Harm”